UB-AICLUB/RagBot/README.md

 - Familiarity with text embeddings and vector databases
 - Knowledge of FastAPI and Docker (optional but recommended)

-We also follow 'learn as you do' motto so dont be afraid to pick up issues that intrest you but you dont understand a lot
+We also follow 'learn as you do' motto so dont be afraid to pick up issues that intrest you.

 ### Installation